gt-ospo/ospo-ai-agent/README.md

 - https://www.kaggle.com/datasets/dkhundley/sample-rag-knowledge-item-dataset
 - https://www.kaggle.com/datasets/samuelmatsuoharris/single-topic-rag-evaluation-dataset?select=single_passage_answer_questions.csv

-KG-RAG was selected mainly for the transparency/provenance of the data source.
+KG-RAG was selected mainly for the transparency/provenance of the data source (as it was from public SEC filings), and because it had a regular format for all of its documents.